 Way With Words: Hmm… that IS a clever trick!
 Now, what is your favourite go-to dinner party anecdote about your life as a transcriber?

 Hayley: Umm, I had to transcribe audio once that was quite rude in nature and had to confirm the spelling of some dodgy words with the Ops Manager!
 In fact, I had to listen a few times to make sure I was hearing what I thought I was hearing!

 Way With Words: Does one need to buy any special equipment in order to become a transcriber?

 Hayley: Yes, a good chair is VERY, VERY important.
 Invest in some good headphones, a soft touch or ergonomic keyboard to prevent strain injuries, and a foot pedal.

 Way With Words: Do you have any other useful tricks or tips for all the wannabe transcribers out there?

 Hayley: Use the auto-correct function and a template when transcribing.
 These are both very useful ways to increase your speed.
 In your template, fill in the speaker keys so that you don’t have to type them over and over as you go.
 This is particularly useful for two-people interviews of course.
 For example, type “IE, IV, IE, IV” and so on, down the page before you start transcribing.
 You can also use the find and replace function to replace IE and IV with something else where necessary, for example, Speaker 1 and Speaker 2 or the speakers’ names.
 That saves a lot of time.
 It’s also very important to remember to take regular breaks!

-Kelly-May: How quickly do you have to be able to return the transcripts to WWW once you have received a recording?
+Way With Words: How quickly do you have to be able to return the transcripts to Way With Words once you have received a recording?

 Hayley: Before the deadline, absolutely before the deadline!